David-Tam/ML-Wine-Quality-Prediction/README.md

 First of all, let's type in a number and set the threshold:
 ![alt text](images/1.png)

-Let's say every quality higher than 6 is considered good wine.
+In this demonstration, let's set the quality standard as 6, which means every wine higher than 6 is considered good wine.
 Here are all the features:
 ![alt text](images/1a.png)

 And their statistical information: